timcondit/craftinginterpreters/book/the-lox-language.md

 The other two logical operators really are control flow constructs in the guise of expressions.
 An <span name="and">`and`</span> expression determines if two values are *both* true.
-It returns the left operand if it's false, or the right operand otherwise.
+It returns the left operand if it's true, or the right operand otherwise.

 ```lox